 This has the potential to cause mold growth.
 You do not want mold spores in your heating and cooling unit.
 Airborne mold spores can make people sick.
 For managers, this means more employees miss work.

 With Daylight Savings Time, your building automation controls may need adjustments for proper start and stop times each spring and fall.
 Also, many facilities have extended summer operation hours – make sure your schedules are set to keep the workplace comfortable and operational while staffed.

 Need assistance checking off these essential maintenance tasks?
 The commercial heating and air experts at Estes Commercial are happy to lend a hand.
 Contact us today to learn more about our commercial heating and air maintenance services for your Atlanta facility.

-We serve customers in Kennesaw, Johns Creek, Dunwoody, Marietta, Roswell, Druid Hills, Decatur, Fayetteville, Midtown and more.
-Let us help you tackle your commercial heating and air checklist for a successful air conditioning season.
+We provide maintenance to customers in Kennesaw, Johns Creek, Dunwoody, Marietta, Roswell, Druid Hills, Decatur, Fayetteville, Midtown and more.
+Let us help you tackle your commercial heating and air maintenance checklist for a successful air conditioning season.
 Why?
-Because for 70 years we’ve helped home and business owners with integrity and quality customer service.
+Because for 70 years we’ve served home and business owners with integrity and quality customer service.